 Sake is deeply connected to Japanese culture and many of Japan’s traditions and customs.
 From ancient times Sake has been offered to the Gods calling it the “Drink of the Gods”.
-It has deep ties to both religion, ceremony, traditions and everyday social interaction.
+It has deep ties to religion, ceremonies, traditions, and everyday social interaction.

-Sake is made from simple ingredientes: rice, water, yeast and Koji (a type of mold).
-Sake is produced by brewing, in the same similar way as beer, but with a few unique processes that make it so unique.
+Sake is made from simple ingredients: rice, water, yeast, and Koji (a type of mold).
+Sake is produced by brewing, in a similar way as beer, but with a few unique processes that give it its distinct character.

-Sake making requires scrupulous care, long time, laborious work, profound knowledge and the very high skills of Sake brewers.
-This reflects one of the most characteristic aspects of the Japanese hard working culture.
+Sake making requires scrupulous care, a long time, laborious work, profound knowledge, and the very high skills of Sake brewers.
+This reflects one of the most characteristic aspects of the Japanese hard-working culture.

 The origin of Sake in Japan is not clear, but it is said that Sake brewing began not much differently from the time when rice culture began.